a group of pills and a parsley leaf

 Doctors have suggested that an extra dose of vitamins and minerals could benefit the healthy body; this has been corroborated by health experts have suggested that many Male Extra supplements can provide an added kick to your lifestyle.
 It is important that you stick to these plans otherwise your efforts toward a healthier and better life will have been in vain.

-It has been proven that a wide spectrum of men from all nutritional categories has deficits in vitamin and mineral requirements.
+It has been proven that a wide spectrum of men from all nutritional categories have deficits in vitamin and mineral requirements.
 Men are said to be lacking in consuming vegetables and fruit as opposed to women, who have been said to consume too much!
 However, although supplements can be beneficial.
 Experts have warned against taking in too much of them like if you exceed more than 100% of your daily intake allowance it can become detrimental to your health.

 Other studies have suggested that intake of multivitamins could double as a life insurance policy for those who have vacancies in their nutritional intake.
 There is an abundance of academic and scientific discourse now that affirms the previous theory, so there is truthfully little reason not to have a steady intake of multivitamins.